aerotron1/ISDB/README.md

 - A GitHub repo that includes README file.
 - Supporting documentation and code.

-Proceed to describe how to install / setup one's local environment / get started with the project.
+Install / setup one's local environment / get started with the project.

 - Install the project requires a connection string of the local host or MongoDb deployment.
 - Once connected a few installations were carried out before the API was built.
 See below